zeljkoobrenovic/grounded-architecture/_posts/2023-03-11-appendix-communication.md

 <br>
-This text presents three practical and influential resources I've found beneficial for IT and software architects to enhance their communication skills.
+This section presents several practical resources that I have found useful for IT and software architects who want to strengthen their communication skills.

 * **"So What!
 How to Communicate What Really Matters to Your Audience" by Mark Magnacca** focuses on communication techniques emphasizing clarity, audience understanding, and relevance.
 It teaches how to convey ideas effectively by understanding the audience's needs, utilizing clear messaging, and engaging through stories and interactive dialogue.
 The book provides specific storylines and scenarios to apply these techniques.

-* **"Radical Candor: Be a Kick-Ass Boss Without Losing Your Humanity" by Kim Scott** - This guide is essential for anyone who aims to build strong teams and foster open communication.
+* **"Radical Candor: Be a Better Boss Without Losing Your Humanity" by Kim Scott** - This guide is essential for anyone who aims to build strong teams and foster open communication.
 Scott introduces the concept of Radical Candor, which combines personal care with direct challenges, helping leaders provide honest feedback while building genuine relationships.
 The book outlines various quadrants of interaction styles, including Ruinous Empathy and Obnoxious Aggression, providing a framework for understanding the effects of different communication approaches.

 * **"Never Split the Difference: Negotiating As If Your Life Depended On It" by Chris Voss** - Drawing from his experience as an FBI negotiator, Voss offers strategies for high-stakes negotiations.
 Techniques such as Tactical Empathy, Mirroring, and Calibrated Questions can help navigate difficult discussions and reach effective agreements without compromising goals.